HOW TO START A SPORTSWEAR BRAND — updated 2021

 Step 5.
 Money.

 Nothing is free.
 Nor to create a sportswear brand.
-In your business plan you have made an initial budget and you have an estimate of how much it will cost you to set it up.
+In your business plan you’ve made an initial budget and you have an estimate of how much it will cost you to set it up.
 How will you finance it?
 Can family or friends help you?
 There are special start-up loans as well as investors to turn to.
-Going to an investor early on means giving away a certain % of your company.
-But maybe that’s the best way to get it started and make your dream a reality?
+Going to an investor early on means giving away a certain % of your company, but the upside is that you can launch your brand and enter the market much faster and stronger.

 Step 6.
 Entrepreneurship.